Kingsford-Group/scallop/README.md

 sudo apt-get install autoconf
 sudo apt-get install automake
 ```

+Scallop might also requires other libraries, such as `libbz`, depending on
+your system.
+Install them if you encounter errors when compiling.

-Then run the script `build.sh`, which will generate the executable file `src/src/scallop`.
+After that run the script `build.sh`, which will generate the executable file `src/src/scallop`.

 # Usage